dgp1130/blog/src/www/posts/ctor.md

     System.out.println(this.myBar);
   }

-  // Even explicit support in a class returns an unexpressible type. public static Bar & T from<T>(ctor<T> base, String bar) {
+  // Even explicit support in a class returns an non-expressible type. public static Bar & T from<T>(ctor<T> base, String bar) {
     return new Bar(myBar = bar) from base;
   }